 Below is the original color image, with the monochrome image overlaid on top with the blend mode set to Luminosity — so the contrast is coming from the monochrome image and the color is coming from the color image.

-This I like a lot.
+This I like a lot. [edit: actually I love this look, it’s worth the effort.]
 Not only is the softness gone, but the colors are more accurate as well.
 (It’s a dark denim jacket.)
 It’s still not as extreme with the microcontrast as a Merrill image, but it’s much better than the default SPP Quattro output. (and the Merrill images may have overdone it with the microcontrast…)

 It’s worth noting that no exposure compensation was applied to the monochrome image.
 It’s a bit overly contrasty, but that could be worked with — or left alone.
 By reducing the opacity of the monochrome layer alone there’s a lot of options for how to process this image.
 Or you can start with a less contrasty monochrome image.